jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 enum AttestationTrigger {    TimeInterval(u64), // Seconds since last attestation    NetworkChange,     // IP address, Wi-Fi SSID change    ResourceAccess(String), // Accessing a sensitive resource    Inactivity(u64),   // Seconds of user inactivity    BehavioralAnomaly, // Detected deviation from normal user behavior}fn determine_re_attestation(trigger: AttestationTrigger) -> bool {    match trigger {        AttestationTrigger::TimeInterval(seconds) if seconds > 3600 => true, // Re-attest every hour        AttestationTrigger::NetworkChange => true, // Always re-attest on network change        AttestationTrigger::ResourceAccess(resource) if resource.starts_with("admin") => true, // High-value resource        AttestationTrigger::Inactivity(seconds) if seconds > 1800 => true, // Re-attest after 30 mins inactivity        AttestationTrigger::BehavioralAnomaly => true, // Always re-attest on anomaly        _ => false, // Default: no re-attestation needed    }}
 ```

 **Verifier:** This `AttestationTrigger` system allows me to react intelligently.
-A change in network environment, a new resource access request, or even a period of inactivity â all can prompt a re-attestation.
+A change in network environment, a new resource access request, or even a period of inactivity – all can prompt a re-attestation.
 It's not just about 'how often', but 'when it truly matters'.

 **Ghost:** Clever.
 But doesn't this constant probing introduce friction for the entities interacting with us?
 Humans, especially, dislike being constantly reminded of security checks.